 A Simplon Bilateral slide rule made by Dargue Bros of Halifax (1934 patent).
 It dates from the mid-twentieth century.
 This model was introduced in 1935 when it sold for 7/6.
 It is a ten inch duplex (double sided) rule made of plastic faced mahogany.
-Unusually, their are two cursor grooves along each edge of the rule and the cursor has to be removed and put on the other side to use the scales on the reverse.
+Unusually, there are two cursor grooves along each edge of the rule and the cursor has to be removed and put on the other side to use the scales on the reverse.
 Scales are: LU,A{B,C1,C}D,LL//A,S,L,T,D. Maroon card case.

 A Simplon Primary Log Log ten inch slide rule.
 This is the Simplex equivalent of the Bilateral with the following scales: LU,A{B,C1,C}D,LL.
 Blue card case and instruction leaflet.